 Also something to consider regarding carry ability are other things you may have in the same pocket as your knife.
 Things like keys or your phone may rub against your knife and could cause damage to either object.

 The undisputed most important thing to consider when choosing an EDC knife, is your budget.
-You may find the perfect knife that fits all the previous criteria, but if it is outside your budget, you’re out of luck.
-Fortunately, this article tackles 4 different price ranges and gives popular choices in each range to help you start your search, and know what to look for.
+You may find the best EDC pocket knife that fits all the previous criteria, but if it is outside your budget, you’re out of luck.
+Fortunately, this article tackles 4 different price ranges and gives popular choices of EDC pocket knives in each range to help you start your search, and know what to look for.

 The Tenacious is a 100% reliable budget option that comes in a drop point style blade made of 8Cr13MoV steel which is a common (but reliable) budget steel.
 The handle of the knife is made of G10, another common budget material known for being cheaper but comfortable and reliable.